 [Cuman gara-gara] = because of.

 [Gue] is informal for [saya].
 It is used extensively in Jakarta and the city's surroundings.
-So, if you are in Jakarta or the city surroundings, you better use [gue] and [loe] when talking to your friends in a casual conversation.
+So, if you are in Jakarta or in the surrounding cities, you better use [gue] and [loe] when talking to your friends in a casual conversation.
 For more about this, you can read my article, Gue In the Indonesian Language.

 [Tenang] means [calm].
 The word [tenang] is usually used to calm someone down.